Photos thanks to Eric Schneider.

 Retired Field Master Marten van Heuven

-This ceremony is about our hounds.
-But it is also the opportunity for us to express our appreciation of our huntsman, Kate Selby, and of her many helpers.
-Their hard work throughout the year has created an award winning pack of hounds.
-Last year, I told you that lining up the hounds for a group picture remains a challenge.
-Today, I can report progress, though we aren’t quite there yet.
+This ceremony is also the opportunity for us to express our appreciation to our huntsman, Kate Selby, and to her helpers.
+Their hard work throughout the year has created an award-winning pack of hounds.
+The New England hound competitions show the results.

 We thank Thee for the beautiful fields and forests through which we hunt.

-Bless those who ride the hunt, the staff, and those who follow the hounds in the field; keep them from harm to life and limb.
+Bless those who ride the hunt, the masters, the staff and those who follow the hounds in the field.
+Keep them from harm to life and limb.